How to Cook Basmati Rice

 Storing and reheating rice

 - How long does cooked rice last in the fridge?
-Once cooked, rice will keep for up to 6 days in a covered container in your fridge.
+Cooked basmati rice will keep for up to 6 days in a covered container in your fridge.

 - Can you freeze rice?
 Yes!
 Rice freezes very well.
 Cool the cooked rice completely (overnight is best) then pack it into freezer bags in single-use portions.
 We love these reusable Stasher Bags for freezing.
 The 15-ounce size is ideal for 3-4 servings of rice.